AgentCitrus/valis/README.md

-a simple peer to peer instant messaging application written in rust
+a tui-based peer to peer instant messaging application written in rust

+built with ratatui and libp2p